aurelia/aurelia.github.io-old/_harp/get-started.md

 </template>
 ```

-Two things probably jump out at you.
-First we have an `import` element.
+Just to recap: First we have an `import` element.
 Aurelia uses this to load the custom element via the relative source.
+It's following our simple conventions so it knows to load our `nav-bar.js` and `nav-bar.html` files.
 Anything imported into a view in this way is local to the view.
-So, you don't have to worry about name conflicts.
-The second point of interest is the actual use of the element.
-See how we databind the router property we specified?
+As a result, you don't have to worry about name conflicts.
+The second point is the actual use of the element which uses databinding against the `App`'s router.
+We are pipling the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
 Sweet!

-> **Note:** You can also load app-visible elements and other behaviors in for convenience so you don't have to import common resources in every view.
+> **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to import common resources into every view.

 You may wonder how Aurelia determines the name of the custom element.
 By convention, it will use the class name, lowered and hyphenated.
 However, you can always be explicit.
-To do so, simply add annother annotation to the array: `new CustomElement('nav-bar')`.
+To do so, simply add more metadata to the annotations array: `new CustomElement('nav-bar')`.
 What if your custom element doesn't have a view template because it's all implemented in code?
-No problem, just add `new NoView()` to the annotations.
+No problem, just add `new NoView()` to the metadata.
 Want to use ShadowDOM for your custom element?
-Do it like a pro by adding `new UseShadowDOM()` to the annotations.
+Do it like a pro by adding `new UseShadowDOM()`.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.

-Before using these annotations, be sure to import them from "aurelia-framework".
+> **Note:** Before using the metadata classes, be sure to import them from "aurelia-framework".

 In addition to creating custom elements, you can also create standalone attributes which add new behavior to existing elements.
 We call these _Attached Behaviors_.
 On occassion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `for` we used above.
 That's not all you can do either.
 Aurelia's templating engine is both powerful and extensible.